mcaro01/belly-button-challenge/README.md

 ![image](https://github.com/mcaro01/belly-button-challenge/assets/125619215/9362b931-8ee1-4aa7-95f0-9ddf22b3c99a)

 ## File Organization and Structure

 Located in the parent directory are three folders and the index.html file.
 The Resources folder contains the ["samples.json'] file as a reference.
 The assets folder contains a css folder which houses the styles.css file used for customization of the dashboard.
 The static folder contains the two javascript files ["app.js"] and ["bonus.js'} that were used to build the dashboard.

+## Note
+Some codes are sourced from a forum such as Stack Overflow and sort assistance from support staff such as TA's.